usf-cs272-spring2023/usf-cs272-spring2023.github.io/_projects/project-5.md

   - Your `main` method must process the command-line arguments `-server [port]` where the flag `-server` indicates to launch a multithreaded search engine web server, and the next *optional* argument `[port]` is the port the web server should use to accept socket connections.
 Use `8080` as the default value if it is not provided.

-      If the `-server` flag is provided, your code should **enable multithreading** with the default number of worker threads even if the `-threads` flag is not provided.
+  - If the `-server` command-line argument is provided, your code should **enable multithreading** with the default number of worker threads even if the `-threads` flag is not provided.

-  - Your web server must provide a web interface for searching the inverted index.
-This functionality is worth 50 points.
+  - Your web server must use **Jetty and servlets** to provide a web interface for searching the inverted index.
+This core functionality is worth 50 points.
 See the [Core Functionality](#core-functionality) section for details.

-  - Your web server must provide up to 50 points of extra functionality of your choosing.
+  - After implementing core functionality, your web server must provide up to 50 points of extra functionality of your choosing.
 See the [Extra Functionality](#extra-functionality) section for details.

 Your code should support all of the functionality from the [previous project](project-{{ page.project | minus: 1 }}.html) as well.